 |

-Another resident of Bach Ma, a huntsman spider belong to the genus Neosparassus, captured as the rain continued into the night.
+Another resident of Bach Ma, captured as the rain continued into the night.
+If I'm not mistaken it's a huntsman spider called the "football spider" (Neosparassus patellatus).
 This is a fairly good sized spider, and the slightly unusual green coloring makes it interesting, too.
 Notice the two little claws at the end of the foot on the left-hand side of the picture, which are almost identical in appearance to the two claws on the red lacewing butterfly I photographed at night in Cat Tien.
 In both cases the claws allow the critter to hang on to the edges of leaves, and to get their grip on other footholds. |

 Here's a giant spider - a giant wood spider (Nephila maculata) to be precise.
 This hand-sized spider is harmless to humans but it spins the largest web of any species of spider.
 As you can see, this one is using its back legs to lay out silk across the radiating strands of the framework it's already created.
 You can also see a closeup of a giant wood spider in Indonesia, and male and female giant wood spiders in Cambodia. |